-Employees who participate in research studies are treated the same as non-employees and are subject to all of the reporting requirements to which non-employees are subject, including being required to complete a form W-9.
+University employees who participate in research studies are treated the same as a nonemployee which includes completing a form W-9 for tax purpose.

-Employees receiving gifts or awards:
+• Employee receiving gifts or awards:

-Employees who receive gift card as an award or gift will have the amount of the gift card added to their form W-2 for all amounts.
+Employees who receive gift card as an award or gift will have the amount of the gift card added to their W-2 for all amounts.

-A signed "Authorization for the Purchase of Gift Cards/Gift Certificates" is required PRIOR to purchasing gift cards or certificates.
-This authorization is for a single intended purpose only - i.e. a specific study, a specific event, etc. and must be specified in the "detailed description of intended purpose for items purchased" section on the form.
-It is recommended to limit the number of gift cards purchased at one time so that the disbursement documentation is more manageable.
+A signed "authorization to Purchase of Gift Cards/Gift Certificates is required PRIOR to purchasing these items.
+The approval is for a single transaction only - i.e., a specific study, a specific event, etc. and must be specified in the "detailed description of intended purpose for items purchased.
+It is recommended to limit the number of gift cards purchased at one time, so the disbursement documentation is more manageable and easily reconcilable.